-The workshop was conducted by Shorena Lortkipanidze, a Georgian expert who provided theoretical and practical information about the policy of advocacy and instructed the participants on how to approach relevant stakeholders while creating analytical videos about Georgia’s inclusive Europeanization.
-More than 15 people attended the workshop from two target regions, who actively contributed to brainstorming and conducting the analysis of relevant stakeholders related to the EU benefits.
+- Shorena Lortkipanidze, a Georgian expert provided theoretical and practical information about the policy of advocacy and instructed the participants on how to approach relevant stakeholders while creating analytical videos about Georgia’s inclusive Europeanization.

-The event was held under the framework of the Erasmus + Jean Monnet Project “Promote and Act for Europe” financially supported by the EU.
+The workshops were held under the framework of the Erasmus + Jean Monnet Project “Promote and Act for Europe” financially supported by the EU.